-STEM Achievement Center is a resource center, located in the H building, that provides individual and group tutoring assistance in Science, Engineering, and Mathematics.
-Tutors are available to answer homework questions, give confidence, and support students.
-In addition, students have access to graphing calculators and textbooks that are available to be checked out during tutoring hours.
-STEM Achievement Center provides 36 computers for students to use.
-Students must bring student I.D. to register for the use of STEM Tutoring.
+The STEM Achievement Center is located in the H building, and provides individual and group tutoring services in the Sciences, Engineering, and Mathematics.
+Students have access to graphing calculators and textbooks check-out during tutoring hours.
+The STEM Achievement Center hosts a 36 station computer lab and Wi-fi for students to use.
 Please, visit our website for more information and current hours at www.cuyamaca.edu/tutoring or call the STEM Achievement Center at (619) 660-4396.